filecoin-project/filecoin-docs/docs/get-started/lotus/chain.md

 #### Sync wait

-Use `sync wait` to constantly output the state of your current chain as an ongoing process:
+Use `sync wait` to output the state of your current chain as an ongoing process:

 ```shell with-output
 lotus sync wait